 Your seasonal worker visa application will be sent to Portugal for further processing and approval if everything is in order.
 You can track your application status online, and once it gets the green light, you’ll be able to collect your passport and visa at the Visa Application Center where you applied.

-The primary focus of the E8 is on short-term employment, with no direct pathway to permanent residency or citizenship, and typically granted for stays of up to nine months.
+The primary focus of the E8 Visa is on short-term employment, with no direct pathway to permanent residency or citizenship, and typically granted for stays of up to nine months.

 Once the employment period ends, you are expected to leave Portugal, making it an option best suited for workers seeking temporary stays without a long-term commitment.